MinyingLu/MOC/README.md

 * BigData As A Service (BDAAS)
   * This project started on July 2015.
 It is more of a research project on eximinating the difference in performance of a **virtual** hadoop cluster in terms of power consumtion, cpu usage, running time, etc with different hadoop components.
   * MOC provides administrative privilege to support a throughout and detailed data collection
   * This research requires a fast and easy deployment of hadoop clusters with many machines (tens? hundreds?) on openstack.
 I created a 1-click hadoop cluster deployment, that deploys multiple hadoop clusters in parallel.
-This effort in in the progress of upstreaming to [apache/bigtop](https://github.com/apache/bigtop)see [BIGTOP-1911](https://issues.apache.org/jira/browse/BIGTOP-1911) for detail
+  * This effort is upstreamed to [apache/bigtop](https://github.com/apache/bigtop)see [BIGTOP-1911](https://issues.apache.org/jira/browse/BIGTOP-1911) for detail
 ##